 At that time, most people just threw everything in the garbage.
-SPEC members worked with the District of Maple Ridge to acquire space at the Cottonwood Landfill to set up the first Maple Ridge Recycling Depot in 1974.
+SPEC members worked with the District of Maple Ridge (now City of Maple Ridge) to acquire space at the Cottonwood Landfill to set up the first Maple Ridge Recycling Depot in 1974.
 Locating the depot next to the landfill was strategic – it was a constant reminder that not everything needed to be thrown away, and it helped educate people about what items were recyclable.

 In 1976, the depot had grown to the point where volunteers could no longer do it all themselves, and our first part-time employee was hired.

 In 1980, building on our successes, multi-material curbside collection began in Maple Ridge & Pitt Meadows.
 In 1981, the committee members realized that the recycling movement had outgrown SPEC and voted to create a separate organization, the Ridge Meadows Recycling Society.

 Ridge Meadows Recycling Society continued to be ahead of the curve and gained notoriety as a leader in recycling.
 In 1987, the GVRD (Greater Vancouver Regional District, now Metro Vancouver) awarded us the first of three awards for significant contributions to recycling.